Chart a SEA Change

 Advocacy

-After more than 30 years of monitoring water quality in the Indian River Lagoon, MRC’s LagoonWatch program is getting a major upgrade!
-With your help, we’re modernizing the tools our dedicated volunteers use for their weekly sampling.
-This update will bring the program up to current state standards and make monitoring easier and more impactful than ever.
+Just in time for the 35th anniversary of monitoring water quality in the Indian River Lagoon, MRC’s LagoonWatch program is rolling out upgrades!
+With your help, we’ve modernizing the tools our dedicated volunteers use for their bi-weekly sampling.
+These improvements bring the program up to current state data standards and make monitoring easier and more impactful than ever.

 Learn about Low Impact Living